Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Lower Bounds for Perfect Matching Principle Formulas

 \begin{proof} Let $G$ be the graph from Corollary~\ref{cor:boundary_subexp} with $\nu = \frac{ 2\sqrt{\kappa} }{ 1 - 2\sqrt{\kappa} }$.
 In order to apply \refthm{thm:onto_main} we need to satisfy the minimum right degree constraint.
 A simple way of doing this is by adding $n^2$ edges to $G$ such that each vertex on the right has exactly $n$ incident edges added while each vertex on the left has at most one incident edge added.
 This will leave us with a graph which has large enough right degree while each left degree increased by at most one.
 The additional edges may reduce the boundary expansion a bit, but a short calculation shows that by choosing $\diff = \frac{\log \alpha}{128 \log (m + n)}$ in Corollary~\ref{cor:boundary_subexp}, we can still guarantee the needed boundary expansion for \refthm{thm:onto_main}.
 The corollary bound follows. \end{proof}

 \squeezesubsection{Defining Pigeons and Holes} As stated earlier, we prove the $\PM$ lower bound by simulating the $\GFPHP$ lower bound from \refsec{sec:GFPHP} on a partition $\Vp \disjointunion \Vh$ of the vertices of $G$.
-As the notation suggests, we think of the vertices in $\Vp$ as pigeons and of the vertices in $\Vh$ as holes.
+As the notation suggests, we think of the vertices in $\Vp$ as pigeons and of the vertices in $\Vh$ as holes, that is, we will ignore all edges contained in $\Vp$ or in $\Vh$ so that pigeons may only fly to holes (formally we restrict the variables corresponding to such edges to~$0$).

 Let us first motivate the properties---captured in \reflem{lem:partition}---that such a partition must satisfy in order for the $\GFPHP$ simulation to go through.
 To begin with, recall that in the proof of \reflem{lem:fphp_spanL} we show that a \fakeaxiom only spans an exponentially small fraction of the linear space $\linspace$.
 The argument crucially relies on the fact that there are many \sheavy pigeons in every \fakeaxiom.
 To make this work over the partition $\Vp \disjointunion \Vh$, we require that a constant fraction of the \sheavy vertices of every \fakeaxiom are in $\Vp$ and that \sheavy vertices remain \sheavy with respect to this partition.
-This first issue is addressed by property~\ref{item:thick} of \reflem{lem:partition} whereas the second issue is guaranteed by the other properties: property \ref{item:graph} ensures that for every vertex roughly half of its neighbours are in $\Vh$ while properties \ref{item:clause-r} and \ref{item:clause-l} ensure that most clause-neighbourhoods behave in the same manner, \ie up to a small set of vertices per clause every clause-neighbourhood of a vertex has roughly half of its vertices in $\Vh$.
+This first issue is addressed by Property~\ref{item:thick} of \reflem{lem:partition} whereas the second issue is guaranteed by the other properties: Property \ref{item:graph} ensures that for every vertex roughly half of its neighbours are in $\Vh$ while Properties \ref{item:clause-r} and \ref{item:clause-l} ensure that most clause-neighbourhoods behave in the same manner, \ie up to a small set of vertices per clause every clause-neighbourhood of a vertex has roughly half of its vertices in $\Vh$.
 Combining these arguments, we can bound the fraction of the space spanned by a \fakeaxiom.

-The other main technical step of the $\GFPHP$ lower bounds is Lemma~\ref{lem:fphp_span} which state that in low \pseudowidth the linear space associated with a resolvent never leaves the span of the premises.
+The other main step of the $\GFPHP$ lower bounds is \reflem{lem:fphp_span} which state that in low \pseudowidth the linear space associated with a resolvent never leaves the span of the premises.
 This argument relies on the expansion guarantee of the underlying graph and the fact that \light pigeons are unconstrained.
-The required graph expansion (see \reflem{lem:expansion_Gprime}) will follow from property~\ref{item:graph} and properties \ref{item:graph}--\ref{item:clause-l} are used to argue that \light pigeons are also unconstrained with repect to the partition.
+The required graph expansion (see \reflem{lem:expansion_Gprime}) will follow from Property~\ref{item:graph} and Properties \ref{item:graph}--\ref{item:clause-l} are used to argue that \light pigeons are also unconstrained with repect to the partition.